allegro/allegro.tech/_posts/2016-01-31-Managing-Frontend-in-the-microservices-architecture.md

 Varnish and its [ESI LANG](https://www.w3.org/TR/esi-lang) features allow us to merge a lot of different parts of our platform into one website.
-Therefore any page (or a page fragment) at Allegro can be a separate application/service.
+Therefore any page (or a page fragment) at Allegro can be a separate application.
 For example, main page is composed in the following way:

 ![ESI Page Example](/img/articles/2016-01-31-Managing-Frontend-in-the-microservices-architecture/allegro_esi_homepage.png "esi page example")

 Our Varnish farm also defines and greatly improves our overall performance.
 Varnish servers are exposed to users and they cache all requests for static content.
-We often say that *we are hiding behind Varnish* to survive massive traffic from our users.
+We often say that *we are hiding behind Varnish* to survive the massive traffic from our users.

 Varnish really hit the bull’s-eye.